 So you’ve found a way to get your offer accepted.

 You either get it move in ready yourself and turn it over to your management company, or you ask your management company to do it for you.
 I’m lazy, I don’t do it without a management company.
 They are worth their weight in gold once you find the right one!

 Hopefully, you’ve got a good return on investment on this property.

 My method has been to pay the property off as quick as I can and then buy another.
 Some people are happy having multiple mortgages, especially while rates are still low.
 Just make sure you can handle a downturn in the market, and could survive if you lost your day job.

 Made it this far?
-Here is a link to all of my real estate posts.
+Here is a link to an article I wrote on buying long distance real estate.

 I also wrote an in depth analysis about How to Invest your Money and Retire Early where I show exactly how my money is invested.

 This is a living document that I’ll keep adding to.
 Please comment!